 The food at birthday parties:

 I ask ahead of time what food will be served.

 I pack similar foods that you have already checked to be safe for my child to eat.

-I purchase or make a large batch of allergy safe cupcakes ahead of time.
+I purchase or make a large batch of allergy-safe cupcakes ahead of time.
 I store them in the freezer and take out as needed.

-Birthday parties can be a challenge, and aren’t always the easiest to watch the rest of the children eating a decorated cake.
+Birthday parties can be a challenge and aren’t always the easiest to watch the rest of the children eating a decorated cake.
 I try and talk with my son prior to arriving about our food plan and what he has.

-Food at restaurants:
+The food at restaurants: